darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 * AI quote for motivation:

-   “Elite players aren’t made in games — they’re made in the wall ball sessions no one sees.”
+   "Elite players aren't made in games — they're made in the wall ball sessions no one sees."

 ---